simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 you're getting.

-You can use hledger without learning any more about this file; just use the [add](#add) or [web](#web) commands to create and update it.
+You can use hledger without learning any more about this file; just use the [add](#add) or [web](#web) or [import](#import) commands to create and update it.

-Many users, though, also edit the journal file directly with a text editor, perhaps assisted by the helper modes for emacs or vim.
+Many users, though, edit the journal file with a text editor, and track changes with a version control system such as git.
+Editor addons such as
+ledger-mode or hledger-mode for Emacs, vim-ledger for Vim, and hledger-vscode for Visual Studio Code, make this easier, adding colour, formatting, tab completion, and useful commands.
+See [Editor configuration](editors.html) at hledger.org for the full list.

 <!--
 Here's an example: